blendle/excon-hypermedia/README.md

 ```

 This feature only works if you are sure the embedded resource is equal to the
 resource returned by the link relation.
+Also, the embedded resource needs to
+have a `self` link in order to stub the correct endpoint.

-Because of this requirement, the default
+Because of these requirement, the default configuration has `hcp` disabled, you
-configuration has `hcp` disabled, you can either enable it per request (which
+can either enable it per request (which also enables it for future requests in
-also enables it for future requests in the chain), or enable it globally:
+the chain), or enable it globally:

 ```ruby
 Excon.defaults[:hcp] = true